bespoyasov/refactor-like-a-superhero/manuscript-en/20-refactoring-process.md

 - **E**xecute, to execute/build/deploy a piece of code.
 - **D**ebug, to find and fix a bug.

 If we measure these metrics before and after refactoring, we can compare the quality of the changes we've made.
-Some metrics are still quite subjective but they can be expressed in numbers.
-A quantitative description of characteristics will help us to notice a trend of improvement or deterioration when estimating the code quality.
+Some metrics are still quite subjective but can be expressed in numbers.
+A quantitative description of characteristics will help us to notice a trend of improvement or deterioration when estimating code quality.

 [^scene]: “Your Code As a Crime Scene” by Adam Tornhill, https://www.goodreads.com/book/show/23627482-your-code-as-a-crime-scene
 [^strangler]: “Strangler Fig Application” by Martin Fowler https://martinfowler.com/bliki/StranglerFigApplication.html